-The Diocese’s media team is available to advise and support you on all media queries, whether you have a local story that you would like to promote or need help in dealing with a journalist’s request.
+The media team is available to advise parishes on all media queries, whether you have a local story that you would like to promote or need help in dealing with a journalist’s request.

 The team also takes all media enquiries on behalf of the Bishop of London, other bishops, archdeacons and diocesan staff.

 The media team can assist you to manage any potential or current media issues.
 They can advise you most effectively if they are involved in the situation from an early stage, so you should contact them as early as possible to make them aware of issues in your parish that may attract media interest in the future.

 If you receive a call from a journalist, it is always worth talking through a response rather than giving it off the cuff.
 You should ask the journalist for:

 - the deadline that they are writing to

 Our media team can respond to them directly.
 We will only ever issue information about your parish to the press with your agreement, but it can be easier to manage the workload of dealing with a media request if the team is there to co-ordinate a response.

 If you are asked for an interview or to participate in any media activity:

 Even comfortable media performers should let us know if they are going to appear in the media.
 This allows the team to collect any coverage as well as giving the opportunity to talk through the content, do some quick refresher media training and talk through any potentially difficult issues that may come up that you might not be aware of.

 If there is local activity you would like to publicise, the media team is always happy to advise on the best way to draw attention to news and activity at your local church.
 The team can provide you with contact details for your local media, help you to draft a press release, issue information to your local media, talk to journalists on your behalf and, if you are going to be interviewed, help you to prepare.
 More information about publicising local activity can be found below.